 In order to illustrate anchor placements we have documented two reference systems, one with 6 anchors and one with 8.
 The 6 anchor setup is mainly intended for TWR use while we recommend 8 anchors for the TDoA mode.

 To be able to use the Loco positioning system you need to update the Crazyflie to the latest firmware.
 For more information on how to update the firmware, see the download latest firmware section in our Getting started with Crazyflie 2.X tutorial.

 You will also need the latest version of the Crazyflie client.

 For mounting the Loco positioning deck check out the Getting started with expansion decks tutorial.

-Before setting up the system you need to update the firmware and set the addresses of the nodes from 0-5.
-To do this download and run the LPS configuration tool exe file.
+Before setting up the system you need to update the firmware and configure the the nodes.

-For updating the LPS node firmware go here and download the “lps-node-firmware.dfu” file.
+For the latest LPS node firmware go here and download the “lps-node-firmware.dfu” file.

 - Click browse and choose the LPS node firmware

 - When the update is done press reset.